A 75-year-old, not-for-profit organisation

-Constituted to promote the economic and business interest of its more than 100 chamber organisation members and thousands of SMEs in the wider economy.
+Constituted to promote the economic and business interest of South Africa’s chamber organisations and thousands of SMEs in the wider economy.

 Stands for sustainable, market-led job creation, inclusive economic growth, transformation and ethical leadership

-SBI stands for a free-market approach to grow SMEs, create jobs, and provide ethical leadership.
+The SBI exists positively influence the environment for SMEs in South Africa.
+Small and medium size enterprises create jobs and power economies.
+We stand for a free-market approach to growing SMEs, creating jobs, and providing ethical leadership.
 We envision a country where small- and medium-sized businesses are supported by thoughtful, evidence-based policy that limits obstacles to their success and sustainability and the private sector works to eliminate structural obstacles to competition, access to markets and effective entry into supply chains.

-We advocate for policy makers and big businesses to ‘think small first’.
-We lobby for government to consider and support SME sustainability in legislation, regulation and procurement policies.
+SBI advocates for policy makers and big businesses to ‘think small first’.
+We lobby for government to consider and support the sustainability of SMEs in legislation, regulation and procurement policies.
 Our campaigns include big businesses where SME-supportive supply chain management and payment terms contribute to a thriving sector.